 To deal with the complex issue of micro-contamination of soil, food, water and air, a comprehensive set of complementary techniques and methods is required.
-MEDUWA-Vecht(e) (MEDicines Unwanted in WAter) is a collaborative project of 27 Dutch and German companies, universities, hospitals, and governmental and non-governmental organizations.
-This coalition develops products and services that address the emissions of human and veterinary pharmaceuticals and multi-resistant bacteria in soil, food, water and air, and, at the same, support the regional economy.
-The most innovative aspect of the MEDUWA project is that it deals with several stages of the life cycle of pharmaceuticals (see figure 1).
-The following intervention classes are included (see figure 2):
+MEDUWA-Vecht(e) (MEDicines Unwanted in WAter) was a collaborative project of 27 Dutch and German companies, universities, hospitals, and governmental and non-governmental organizations.
+This coalition developed products and services that address the emissions of human and veterinary pharmaceuticals and multi-resistant bacteria in soil, food, water and air, and, at the same, support the regional economy.
+The most innovative aspect of the MEDUWA project is that it dealt with several stages of the life cycle of pharmaceuticals (see figure 1).
+The following intervention classes were included (see figure 2):

 - measurement, visualization and communication of the problem,